-Milagrosa, which is located about four kilometres from the city of Tacloban, on the island of Leyte, was the second location where SOS Children's Villages started working in the Philippines.
-Tacloban is one of the largest cities in the region.
+Tacloban, which is on the island of Leyte, is one of the largest cities in the region: over 250,000 people live here.
 As well as being an important port, it is an administrative, economic and cultural centre.

-Before Typhoon Haiyan hit the city, about nine per cent of the population was poor.
+Before typhoon Haiyan hit the city in 2013, about 9% of the population lived in poverty.
 However, local experts believed the actual figure to be higher.
 The situation worsened after the typhoon greatly damaged the city.

 Even now, many families struggle to escape the cycle of poverty.

 Since 1970, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Tacloban.

 In the Philippines, 24% of the population lives below the national poverty line.
 In order to escape poverty in rural areas, in the past decades many people moved to Tacloban in search of a better life.
 However, most ended up living in slum-like conditions, without proper sanitation and sewerage systems, electricity.
 There is a lack of access to healthcare and education.